avishaytal/website/index.md

 - What is the role of memory in learning?
 - For which tasks do quantum algorithms outperform classical algorithms?

+### Short Bio

+I received my Ph.D. in 2015 from the Weizmann Institute of Science, under the guidance of [Ran Raz](http://www.wisdom.weizmann.ac.il/~ranraz/).
+Prior to that, I was an M.Sc. student at the Technion under the guidance of [Amir Shpilka](http://www.cs.tau.ac.il/~shpilka/) until 2012.
+I held postdoctoral appointments at the [Institute for Advanced Study](https://www.ias.edu/) (hosted by [Avi Wigderson](https://www.math.ias.edu/avi/home)) from 2015 to 2017, [Simons Institute](https://simons.berkeley.edu/) (as part of the [Lower Bounds in Computational Complexity](https://simons.berkeley.edu/programs/complexity2018) program), and Stanford University (hosted by [Omer Reingold](http://omereingold.wordpress.com/)) from 2017 to 2019.
+I feel very fortunate to have had Amir, Ran, Avi, and Omer as my mentors.
+I joined the EECS department at UC Berkeley in 2019.

 ## Contact Information {#contact}

 **Office:** 635 Soda Hall, Department of Electrical Engineering and Computer Sciences, UC Berkeley.
 Berkeley, CA, 94720